 Owners of anxious or nervous dogs, this is the guide for you.
-If you're desperately seeking the solution on how to help a dog with anxiety, we've got some practical tips for you to follow.
+If you're desperately seeking the solution on how to calm an anxious dog or help a dog suffering with anxiety issues, we've got some practical tips for you to follow.

 With animals that have been domesticated for many generations, there’s been a shift in the way they show emotions.
 In the case of dogs and cats, they often mirror humans, behaving in ways that are so close to us that we think of them as another family member.
 This can make dealing with an anxiety disorder a big deal, writes Ameila Palmer.

 Just like us, various anxiety disorders can affect your pet.
 These issues seem to be most common in dogs, with between 20% to 40% presented to veterinary behavioural specialists suffering from a disorder.
 However, many cat owners have had to deal with this particular problem too.

 As a pet owner, you need to be aware of any changes in behaviour and environment.
 If you can keep a close eye on these two elements, you should be able to prevent an anxiety disorder from taking root and turning your loveable pet into a problem child.

 By stopping anxiety-induced behavioural problems before they turn into habits, you can save your pet and yourself from facing a myriad of often-heartbreaking issues further down the line.
 You’ll also be keeping your pet happy, healthy, and in top form.

 The way anxiety disorders develop in a dog or other domesticated pets are much the same way they would in a human.
 Anxiety is a reaction to stress or fear and can be brought about by changes.
 In a study that addressed anxiety in dogs, it was found that 72.5% of all subjects exhibited some form of anxiety-like behaviour.
 The majority of triggers were environmental factors that had been altered in some way or another.